cerebral/cerebral/docs/docs/docs/developer_guide/operators.md

 Now when we check again in the debugger you will see all the 3 actions executed when signal *buttonClicked* got triggered.

-Still speaking of the debugger did you notice the **Input: {}** in front of every action executed?
+Still speaking of the debugger did you notice the **props: {}** in front of every action executed?
 Looks quite empty.
 Let us look at that in the next chapter!
 If it did not work try jumping to the next chapter or [shout at us on Discord](https://discord.gg/0kIweV4bd2bwwsvH).